Lucyjpjones/lj-fscr/testing.md

 **7. Easily access contact details**

 I have included a contact form on the home page which is easily navigated to via the main nav menu.
 This has been set up using EmailJS with my own customised email template to assist with the organisation of user enquiries.
+If a user is logged in, the first name, last name and email fields are pre-populated.

 <img src="readme/media/us-6.png">